coatesj/website/content/media/_index.md

 How different are preprints from their published versions?
 Two studies have some answers [The Journalists Resource](https://journalistsresource.org/health/two-studies-examine-preprints/)

-Covid-19 changes the face of preprints [Research Professional](https://www.researchprofessionalnews.com/rr-news-world-2021-4-covid-19-changes-the-face-of-preprints/)
+Covid-19 changes the face of preprints [Research Professional News](https://www.researchprofessionalnews.com/rr-news-world-2021-4-covid-19-changes-the-face-of-preprints/)

 How pandemic-driven preprints are driving open scrutiny of research [Horizon](https://horizon.scienceblog.com/1682/how-pandemic-driven-preprints-are-driving-open-scrutiny-of-research/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+scienceblogrssfeed+%28ScienceBlog.com%29)